ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Staticlord/1st Level/Bolt.md

 	- You shoot a bolt of electricity at a creature within range.
 Make a roll to hit, adding your psycasting ability modifier.
 On a hit, the creature takes 1d4 electric damage for every 15ft of distance between them and you.
 		- The creature takes 1d4 electric damage if you are closer than 15ft to them.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every . psyfocus spent above the normal cost for this psycast, the damage increases by . electric damage.
+For every 14 psyfocus spent above the normal cost for this psycast, the damage scales by an additional 1d4 electric damage.